 Source: “The cry embedded within the purr” from “Current Biology”

-A documentary I saw said that cats’ faces have the same proportions as those of a human baby and this is one of the reasons humans (especially women) take care of them.
+Cats’ faces have the same proportions as those of a human baby and may be one of the reasons humans take care of them.

 If you want to learn more about our feline friends, I recommend this book.

 Join over 320,000 readers.
 Get a free weekly update via email here.

 I want to subscribe!